imperial-qore/line-solver/AI-DISCLOSURE.md

 LDES and the C++ codebase are 100% AI-generated.
 The majority of the python codebase is also an automated AI-generated port.
-Most of MATLAB and Java code is instead originally implemented by humans, but heavily debugged, refactored, and further extended via AI-assistances after version 2.0.39.
+Most of MATLAB and Java code is instead originally implemented by humans, but heavily debugged, refactored, and further extended via AI-assistance after version 2.0.39.

 ## Verification